Political positions of Donald Trump: 2024 presidential campaign

 In August 2024, Trump was criticized for saying that the Presidential Medal of Freedom, which is awarded to civilians, is a "much better" award than the Medal of Honor, the top military honor, because those who are awarded the Medal of Honor "They're either in very bad shape because they've been hit so many times by bullets or they're dead," whereas the recipient of the Presidential Medal of Freedom is "healthy".

 Economy and trade

 Some of the tax cuts in the Tax Cuts and Jobs Act, which Trump signed into law in 2017, were set by the law to expire in 2025.
 In April 2024, Trump stated at a fundraiser for wealthy donors that, if returned to office, he would seek to extend those provisions.

 Trade

 During his first presidency, Trump withdrew the United States from the Trans-Pacific Partnership, initiated a trade war with China, and negotiated the USMCA (United States Mexico Canada Agreement) as a successor to NAFTA (North American Free Trade Agreement).

+After beginning his second term setting tariffs on specific items like imported cars, lumber, steel and aluminum, on April 2, 2025—a date he called "Liberation Day," Trump announced tariffs on every other nation on Earth, even on territories that are uninhabited.
+When the Supreme Court declared the Liberation Day tariffs to be unlawful because of an improper use of emergency powers, Trump pledged to institute a 15% global tariff by different means.